By Sally Hayden

 Nurah suspected her 13-year-old son was dead when the smuggler who claimed to be holding him hostage refused to put him on the phone.
 That was three years ago, but that series of events still runs through her mind every day.

-Her son had left home, without warning and leaving no good-bye note or clue on his destination.
-Nurah was already anxious because just a month before her older son had abandoned Sudan, hell-bent on making it to Libya and then across the Mediterranean Sea to Europe.
+Her son had left home, without warning and leaving no good-bye note or clue to his destination.
+Nurah was already anxious because just a month before, her older son had abandoned Sudan, hell-bent on making it to Libya and then across the Mediterranean Sea to Europe.

-And then the angry man called, demanding a ransom of $2,000USD.
-“I said if my son was alive I wanted to hear his voice, but they didn’t put him on,” she recalls, hunched over in a hot, cramped room in Sudanese capital Khartoum, her eyes staring firmly at the tiled floor.
+And then the angry man called, demanding a ransom of $2,000.
+“I said if my son was alive, I wanted to hear his voice, but they didn’t put him on,” she recalls, hunched over in a hot, cramped room in the Sudanese capital Khartoum, her eyes staring firmly at the tiled floor.

 A man approaches the fence which surrounds Shagarab camp in eastern Sudan, on July 20, 2017.
 Despite the fencing, security guards admitted anyone can access the camp.
 Residents worry Eritrean security will come after them there.
 (Photo by Sally Hayden)

 Most want to go to Europe because it’s seen as the closest safe region, but that dream is becoming increasingly unlikely.
-Along with vast increases in European Union funding to Libya, Sudan and other African countries aimed at stopping trafficking, and EU training encouraging the Libyan coastguard to crack down on boats leaving from their shores, and new restrictions on nongovernmental search-and-rescue missions run off the Libyan coast.
+Along with vast increases in European Union funding to Libya, Sudan and other countries aimed at stopping the flow of refugees, have come EU training for the Libyan coastguard to crack down on boats leaving from their shores, and new restrictions on nongovernmental search-and-rescue missions run off the Libyan coast.

 However, that doesn’t mean desperate people will stay still.
 Reporting from central and eastern Sudan – a major origin, transit, and destination country – it is clear that many will continue to look for routes into a life with more security and opportunity.